whiteside-daniel/zohocrm-mcpserver/README.md

 # Zoho CRM MCP Server for Claude.ai

-A Model Context Protocol (MCP) server that connects Claude.ai to Zoho CRM, enabling seamless interaction with your CRM data through natural language queries.
+An integration that connects Claude.ai to Zoho CRM, enabling seamless interaction with your CRM data through natural language queries.
+Uses the Model Context Protocol (MCP)

 ## Features